sharadcodes/sharadcodes.github.io/_posts/2020-04-04-so-what-is-neuron-?-.md

 * Each input has corresponding weights i.e. x1 has w1, x2 has w2 ... xn has wn.
 * A non-linear function to predict.
 * A single output.

----

-## So how this neuron works ?

-God knows